mad/emacs-juick-el/README.markdown

 C jabber-el 0.7.1 and below the plugin does not work!

+If not worked RET on comment and message ID see: [#854650](http://juick.com/ap-Codkelden/854650)

 ### KNOW ISSUE

 - When sending a large image a "hang" emacs, due to the fact that